-- Taking 1000-level courses in calendar year one, 2000-level in calendar year two, etc. For example, there is no guarantee that students will be able to take 3000-level computer science courses in the same term as they are completing a 2000-level computer science course. - Taking two 2000-level courses per term; or three 3000- and 4000-level courses per term. - When close to graduation being able to take necessary courses within the limits specified above.
+- Normally taking 1000-level courses in calendar year one, 2000-level in calendar year two, etc. - Taking up to a total of three courses per term that is any combination of 2000-3000- and 4000-level courses that the prerequisite structure permits. - When close to graduation being able to take necessary courses within the limits specified above.